rootwork/salsa-clave/README.md

 disable features specific to one section, or if you upgrade to a new version of Salsa Clave, you'll only have to re-upload the file for that one section.
 However, more included files means more return trips for a visitor's web browser, which can slow down their experience.
+If you plan to use different settings for the same types of pages, however (e.g. different settings for different donation pages), you'll have to keep the files separate.

     * Combining all Salsa Clave files into one file will mean when you turn on or off individual features or upgrade to a new version of Salsa Clave you will have to re-compress the entire set of files.
 However, because it will be the same single file on all of your Salsa pages, it will get cached in browsers and won't require additional file downloads, thus speeding up the experience for your visitors.
-This is the recommended option.
+That said, all of your pages of the same type (e.g. all donation pages) will have to use the same settings.

     * In either case, I highly recommend you keep a local copy of your customized Salsa Clave so you don't have to start customizing from scratch in the future.